raspberrypilearning/puzzle-room/en/step_3.md

 --- /task ---

-As the loop will end when the button has been pressed `5` times, the last block in the script will then be run.
+The loop will end when the button has been pressed `5` times, then the last block in the script will be run.
 This can tell the player that the task is complete.

 --- task ---